Handley Page Victor: HP.80

 The design proposed by Handley Page in response to B.35/46 was given the internal designation of HP.80.
-To achieve the required performance, Handley Page's aerodynamicist Dr. Gustav Lachmann and his deputy, Godfrey Lee developed a crescent-shaped swept wing for the HP.80.
+To achieve the required performance, Handley Page's aerodynamicist Gustav Lachmann and his deputy, Godfrey Lee developed a crescent-shaped swept wing for the HP.80.
 Aviation author Bill Gunston described the Victor's compound-sweep crescent wing as having been "undoubtedly the most efficient high-subsonic wing on any drawing board in 1947".
 The sweep and chord of the wing decreased in three distinct steps from the root to the tip, to ensure a constant critical Mach number across the entire wing and consequently a high cruise speed.
 The other parts of the aircraft which accelerate the flow, the nose and tail, were also designed for the same critical mach number so the shape of the HP.80 had a constant critical mach number all over.
 Early work on the project included tailless aircraft designs, which would have used wing-tip vertical surfaces instead; however as the proposal matured, a high-mounted, full tailplane was adopted instead.
 The profile and shaping of the crescent wing was subject to considerable fine-tuning and alterations throughout the early development stages, particularly to counter unfavourable pitching behaviour in flight.

 The HP.80 and Avro's Type 698 were chosen as the best two of the proposed designs to B.35/46, and orders for two prototypes of each were placed.
 It was recognised, however, that there were many unknowns associated with both designs, and an order was also placed for Vickers' design, which became the Valiant.
 Although not fully meeting the requirements of the specification, the Valiant design posed little risk of failure and could therefore reach service earlier.
 The HP.80's crescent wing was tested on a ⅓-scale glider, the HP.87, and a heavily modified Supermarine Attacker, which was given the Handley Page HP.88 designation.
 The HP.88 crashed on 26 August 1951 after completing only about thirty flights and little useful data was gained during its brief two months of existence.
 By the time the HP.88 was ready, the HP.80 wing had changed such that the former was no longer representative.
 The design of the HP.80 had sufficiently advanced that the loss of the HP.88 had little effect on the programme.